A-C-Concepts/Froggy/readme.md

         - [x] Add input range related to mouse scroll and Orbit Controls zoom
         - [x] Add the buttons to order
             - [ ] Link the button according to the selected configuration and redirect to the store
-        - [ ] Add the selector for the handle tool (if possible linked to the stick position in the scene)
+        - [x] Add the selector for the handle tool (if possible linked to the stick position in the scene)
         - [ ] Add a selector for the choice of the type of blade (if possible linked to the position of the blade in the scene)
         - [ ] Add a selector for the dominant hand (right-handed, left-handed)
+          - [ ] ⚠️ WARN ⚠️ Find a solution to change only the texture and not to load a new model each time
 - [x] Add a loading screen, linked to the loading of different 3D objects
 - [ ] Adapt the website for all devices